moustachenick/icu-data-analysis/README.md

 ## About

-This is a project that reads ICU data files and generates a final `.csv` file with the data.
+This is a project that reads ICU data files, generates train/test datasets, and runs a Regression or Classification pipeline.
-It then creates a laggard dataset with the data from the previous day and calculates the difference between the two days.
-Then, it performs a regression analysis on the data and plots the results.

 ## How to use